 Chinese American: Exclusion/Inclusion (CAEI) is the largest and most comprehensive exhibition about the experience of Chinese in America to date.
 CAEI immerses visitors in a broad sweep of history, including the impact that health and drug policies had on Chinese populations in China and the United States.
-This important aspect of Chinese exclusion needs to be explored more broadly and we have created ongoing programming that highlights the health legacies of Chinese exclusion whether its state-sponsored detention of immigrants (that requires immigrants be medically inspected) to the development of Chinese American foodways.
-Our goal is to showcase the multilayered impact that Chinese exclusion had and continues to have on Chinese American communities and the larger American society.
+This important aspect of Chinese exclusion needs to be explored more broadly, and we have created ongoing programming that highlights the health legacies of Chinese exclusion, whether its state-sponsored detention of immigrants (that requires immigrants be medically inspected) to the development of Chinese American foodways.
+Our goal is to showcase health issues that have particular impact on Asian American communities, and the influence that Chinese exclusion had and continues to have on Chinese American communities and the larger American society.

 Programs in the series: